glenkitchen/menu-lit-element/README.md

 npm install --save menu-lit-element.
 ```

-2. Import MenuLitElement in JavaScript (or TypScript):
+2. Import MenuLitElement in JavaScript (or TypsScript):

 ```
 import { MenuLitElement} 'menu-lit-element';
 ```

-3. Add the menu-lit-element tag to your application html or component html:
+3. Add the menu-lit-element tag in html:

 ```
 <menu-lit-element></menu-lit-element>
 ```

-TODO no depencies just besides Lit Eleement, just copy menu-lit-element.js
+TOO To use the MenuLitElement component in a
 TODO es5 and es6

 ## Setup MenuLitComponent